waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns.
 Test Plan: In a future battle, count the turns after using Light Screen to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.

-## C. Disproven Hypotheses
+# IV.
+Solved Puzzles & Disproven Hypotheses
+- **Pokémon PC Menu:** Hypothesis: "Gem's PC" leads to Pokémon Storage. **(Disproven over ~5 turns)** Test: Selected "Gem's PC".
+Result: Consistently led to Item Storage.
+Conclusion: "Gem's PC" is for items. **New Hypothesis:** "BILL's PC" leads to Pokémon Storage. **(Proven on Turn 202198)** Test: Selected "BILL's PC".
+Result: Successfully accessed Pokémon Storage System.
 - **S.S.
 TICKET:** Hypothesis: The S.S.
 TICKET from the Silph Co.
 President allows access to a new ship or area at the Vermilion City port. **(Disproven on Turn 202143)** Test: Went to the S.S.
 Anne dock entrance at (19, 32) and interacted with the sailor.
 Result: The sailor gave the standard "The ship set sail" dialogue, indicating no new event was triggered.
 - **Route 2 Gatehouse Path:** Hypothesis: The gatehouse at (17, 36) connects the eastern and western partitions of Route 2. **(Disproven on Turn 201910)** Test: Entered the gatehouse warp.
 Result: Emerged on the same side of the route after a brief loading screen, indicating it's not a partition connector.
 Conclusion: The gatehouse is a simple pass-through building on one side of the route.
 - **Route 2 Northern Path:** Hypothesis: The path north to Pewter City from the eastern partition of Route 2 is directly accessible. **(Disproven on Turn 201874)** Test: Used `automated_path_navigator`.
 Result: No path found due to an impassable fence.
 Conclusion: The map is partitioned.
 - **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)**
 - **Route 7 Training Spot:** Hypothesis: Route 7 is a good location for training NIGHTSHADE. **(Disproven on Turn 200582)**

-# IV.
-Major Battle Data
+# V. Major Battle Data

 ### 1. Sabrina (Saffron City Gym)
 - **Roster:**